jorge-martinez-gil/stable-marriage/README.md

 # Stable
-Optimal Selection of Training Courses for Unemployed People based on Stable Marriage Mode
+Optimal Selection of Training Courses for Unemployed People based on Stable Marriage Model